Gnergy went bust - were you affected?

 No. Gnergy ceased trading as of 18 March 2020 and its customers were switched over to Bulb Energy.
 Bulb was appointed by the regulator Ofgem to take over Gnergy’s contracts after a competitive process.
 If you were switched to Bulb following this process, you should have been notified by them with information about tariff and price changes.

-Didn’t receive any notification from Bulb about your switch?If you’re not happy with the situation, you can give one of our agents a call on 020 3608 4293 and they will help you pick the supplier you want at the best price.
+Didn’t receive any notification from Bulb about your switch?If you’re not happy with the situation, you can switch to a new provider of your choosing without paying an exit fee.

 I was with Gnergy when they went bust - how was I affected?